17 best businesses to start with little money in 2023

 Just as expanding online allows brick-and-mortar stores to reach larger audiences, shifting to an online model for consultation services enables you to reach a global customer base.

 There are multiple avenues you could take.
 For example, build and design websites for other folks who aren’t as familiar with Wix eCommerce or other site builders.
-Or, offer virtual tutorials and coaching sessions to share best practices and tips with other business owners.
+Or, offer virtual tutorials and coaching sessions (see how to start a coaching business) to share best practices and tips with other business owners.

 Do you work in the medical industry?
 If you’re a general physician, nutritionist, or therapist, you could provide consultations by phone or video.
 Start by setting up a website where patients can schedule and manage their meetings, then integrate your site with Zoom.